Cotalker/documentation/docs/documentation/client/notes_markdown.md

 ## Basic Markdown Syntax {#basic-md}

 ### Title {#title-md}
 Add titles or headings to your note with a number sign `#`.
-Titles are automatically set as links, added to the sidebar navegation menu, and added to the note's table of contents.
+Titles are automatically set as links, added to the sidebar navigation menu, and added to the note's table of contents.

 - `#` Heading level 1
 - `##` Heading level 2